Try Azure SQL Database for free (preview)

 To learn more about the offer, see this short video:

 This offer is available for one database per Azure subscription and is designed for new Azure customers looking to get started with Azure SQL Database, and existing customers that may need a development database for a proof of concept.
+To get started, look for the Apply offer banner on the provisioning page for Azure SQL Database.

 You know the offer has been applied when the Cost summary card on the right side of the page shows Estimated Cost/Month $0.